doppelgangersai/api/README.md

-# Doppelgangers.AI Backend
+# Doppelgangers.AI API Gateway

-This is the backend service for Doppelgangers.AI, built using NestJS.
+This is the API gateway and basic backend service for Doppelgangers.AI, built using NestJS.
 The service includes authentication (JWT, Google Auth), AI integrations, and various modules for chat, user management, and more.

 ## Quick Start